henn/qubes-app-split-ssh/README.md

     * It's recommended to disable network access for this VM

 - Ssh-vault: Create an ssh private key or copy one in
+    * Add the ssh-add.desktop file into ~user/.config/autostart in the ssh-vault VM (you may need to create the .config/autostart directory if it doesn't already exist) Examine the contents of this file and adjust the ssh-add command if desired (e.g you may want to pass a specific SSH key to add to the agent)

 - Client VM: append the contents of rc.local_client to /rw/config/rc.local
     * This is what starts the client side of the ssh agent